by-student-2017/Phase-field/README.md

 ## Tutorial 3 (PFC, deformation, 2d version)
 - Info: Compute time: 8496 s = 2.36 h for Notebook PC (m3-8100Y and memory 8 GB)
 - Input files are also prepared in the directory so that you can run it immediately.
 - Here, we will show you how to perform calculations using the input files that have already been prepared.
-The procedure is the same for other directories (called files in Windows).
+The procedure is the same for other directories (called folders in Windows).
 1. cd ~/Phase-field/Biner_lab_inl/chapter7/dynamic_memory
 2. ls
 3. cd pfc_def_2d